haltakov/iwanttoreadmore/website/content/pages/getting-started.md

 If you are able to include JavaScript and CSS files in your blog, you will be able to improve the user experience by showing a toast with information when a reader clicks on the vote link, instead of opening a new page.
 The vote links will also show as small icons like this {{ vote("haltakov","iwanttoreadmore","example") }} in the text.

--   Include the CSS in the `<head>` section:
+1. Include the CSS in the `<head>` section:
-<pre><code class="language-html">&lt;link rel="stylesheet" href="https://iwanttoreadmore.com/dist/iwanttoreadmore.css" /&gt;
+<pre><code class="language-html">&lt;link rel="stylesheet" href="https://iwanttoreadmore.com/dist/iwanttoreadmore.min.css" /&gt;
 </code></pre>

--   Include the JavaScript right before the closing `</body>` tag, but before the script from which you will call the initialization function:
+2. Include the JavaScript right before the closing `</body>` tag, but before the script from which you will call the initialization function:
-<pre><code class="language-html">&lt;script defer src="https://iwanttoreadmore.com/dist/iwanttoreadmore.js"&gt;&lt;/script&gt;
+<pre><code class="language-html">&lt;script defer src="https://iwanttoreadmore.com/dist/iwanttoreadmore.min.js"&gt;&lt;/script&gt;
 </code></pre>

--   Call the initliazing function when your page is loaded:
+3. Call the initliazing function when your page is loaded:
 <pre><code class="language-js">iwanttoreadmore.init();
 </code></pre>

-To add a vote link to your text add a regular `<a>` tag with a `data-vote` attribute:
+4. To add a vote link to your text add a regular `<a>` tag with a `data-vote` attribute:

 <pre><code class="language-html">&lt;a href="#" data-vote="<username>/<project>/<topic>"&gt;&lt;/a&gt;
 </code></pre>

+### Configuration options

+You can initialize the script without any parameters to use the defaults, but you can also configure the messages and the icon of the vote links.
+You have the following options:

+-   `voteLink` - content of the vote link (by default the I Want To Read More icon).
+HTML can be used.
+Set to empty to use the original content of the link.
+-   `tooltip` - text to show in the tooltip.
+Set to empty to hide the tooltip.
+-   `messageTitle` - title of the message shown after voting
+-   `messageText` - text of the message shown after voting
+-   `messageDuration` - duration that the message will be shown after voting in seconds.
+Set to 0 to disable.

 <a name="custom-setup"></a>